 If there is only one guy in the office who knows how to troubleshoot network issues, what will happen when he’s out for a week with the flu?
 You might as well close up shop if he’s not there.
 Having cross-trained employees would be beneficial in situations like this because when Jeff is out with the flu and your whole network is upside down, you’ll have Sarah as a backup.
 This may also come in handy when a position is vacated.
 Cross-trained employees can take on some of the responsibilities until the position is refilled.

 Every business owner knows that sometimes unexpected disasters just happen.
-When you need all hands on deck in dire situations, organizations that cross-train will have a better chance of bouncing back quickly from major disruptions.
+The reservation for 20 is on the books for tomorrow night, yet here they are a day early, standing at your door.
+Or your oven stops working and you need to find another way to get your specials ready for the dinner rush.
+When you need all hands on deck in dire situations like these, organizations that cross-train employees will have a better chance of bouncing back quickly from major disruptions.
+AND it speeds up the process because everyone works together as a team, making for easier and quicker recovery efforts.

-Cross-training employees can improve the way things are done because team members must understand the process before teaching the new hire the ropes.
-Sometimes as new employees are trained, they may even see a more efficient way to complete a task because they have a different point of view.
-It’s a learning process for everyone involved.
+You can’t talk about cross-training pros and cons without discussing the fact that cross-training employees can improve the way things are done because team members must understand the process before teaching the new hire the ropes.
+Sometimes as new employees are trained, they may even see a more efficient way to complete a task because they have a different point of view, making this a double cross-training benefit.
+It’s a learning process for everyone involved but, in the end, it increases your efficiency, which is a plus for any business owner.

-Cross-training not only adds value to the business, but also to the employee.
+Cross-training not only adds value to the business, but also to the individual employee.
 When an employee is given more responsibilities, he or she might see it as a manager putting more time and trust into that person’s personal and professional development.
-Employees might feel as if they have more to offer to the company than they originally thought.
+Employees might feel as if they have more to offer to the company than they originally thought, causing them to work harder, providing another cross-training advantage yet.

 The Disadvantages of Cross-Training Employees

-While healthy competition is great for business and production, unhealthy competition can create major conflicts within a company.
+While healthy competition is great for business and production, unhealthy competition can create major conflicts within a company, making it a major con of cross-training employees.
 If employees feel as if their jobs are being threatened, they might go to unethical extremes to make sure they keep their position.
-It could lead to gossip circulating around the office, employees putting personal problems above their work, and possibly even blackmailing.
+It could also lead to gossip circulating around the office, employees putting personal problems above their work, and possibly even blackmailing.
 If word gets out to the public about the internal turmoil, it may soil your company and brand.

 Many times, people are not 100 percent satisfied at work as it is.
 So generally, when an employee assumes more responsibilities, he or she might expect an increase in pay.
 If one person gets a raise while no one else does and word spreads around the office about it, the other employees might feel unfairly treated.
 They might begin to feel resentment towards their tasks, manager and maybe even the company.